-The Illinois Pension Code (40 ILCS 5/2-124) establishes a method that does not adequately fund the System, targeting the accumulation of assets equal to 90% of the actuarial liability in the year 2045.
-This contribution level does not conform to generally accepted actuarial principles and practices.
-Generally accepted actuarial funding methods target the accumulation of assets equal to 100% of the Actuarial Liability, not 90%.
+The Illinois Pension Code (40 ILCS 5/2-124) establishes a method that does not adequately fund the System.
+This law requires the actuary to calculate the employer contribution as the level percentage of projected payroll that would accumulate assets equal to 90% of the Actuarial Accrued Liability in the year 2045 if all assumptions are met.
+This contribution methodology does not conform to generally accepted actuarial principles and practices.
+Generally accepted actuarial funding methods target the accumulation of assets equal to 100% of the Actuarial Accrued Liability, not 90%.